 Students who wish to begin their collegiate careers in high school have the ability to take dual enrollment courses as part of their individual pathways.
 Wytheville Community College greatly welcomes students who meet college-level requirements individual opportunities for advancement and rigor within the higher education realm.

-During the 2017-18 school year, over 1,000 dual enrollment students completed college credit in over 300 unique offerings.
+During the 2020-21 school year, nearly 1,000 dual enrollment students completed college credit in over 300 unique offerings.
 WCC is highly committed to working with our secondary partners in continuing our successful dual enrollment outreach.

 Dual enrollment courses at each school are taught by credentialed high-school faculty.
 Each high-school faculty member must go through a formal credentialing process.
 The process is reviewed and certified by WCC prior to dual enrollment courses being offered to any qualifying student.